pghalliday/BuildItAndTheyWillCo.me/README.md

 Todo
 ----

-- Create email address
+- Configure a new organization in chef enterprise
-- Sign up for AWS free tier
+- Migrate to amazon route 53 for DNS management
 - Automate deployment
   - Create recipes to deploy to EC2
   - Automate DNS configuration